snrnats/doc-centre/docfx_project/react/help/retrieving-data.md

 All paging links follow a standard format.
 They are returned in a `_links` object, located after either the 200th or final record returned, whichever is earlier.
 Each link takes the format `[URL requested]&page=[PAGE NUMBER]`

-For example, let's say you want to view all events for the shipments you have with Carrier X. You've sent a <span class="text--blue text--bold">GET</span> request to `https://api.sorted.com/react/events/search?carrier=Carrier%20X&page=1`, which has found around 900 results.
+For example, let's say you want to view all events for the shipments you have with Carrier X. You've sent a `GET` request to `https://api.sorted.com/react/events/search?carrier=Carrier%20X&page=1`, which has found around 900 results.
 After the 200th record, the response from the API would include the following:

 # [Paging Links](#tab/paging-links)